skupperproject/skupper-example-hello-world/external/skewer/example/README.md

 Links serve as a transport for application connections and requests.

-Creating a link requires use of two Skupper commands in conjunction, `skupper token issue` and `skupper token redeem`.
+Creating a link requires the use of two Skupper commands in
+conjunction: `skupper token issue` and `skupper token redeem`.

-The `skupper token issue` command generates a secret token that signifies permission to create a link.
-The token also carries the link details.
-Then, in a remote site, The `skupper token redeem` command uses the token to create a link to the site that generated it.
+The `skupper token issue` command generates a secret token that can be transferred to a remote site and redeemed for a link to the issuing site.
+The `skupper token redeem` command uses the token to create the link.

 **Note:** The link token is truly a *secret*.
 Anyone who has the token can link to your site.
 Make sure that only those you trust